mlemlabs/custom-helium-start/README.md

 This project was originally created for my personal use.
 However, as some have asked for a copy, I am sharing it here because... why not?
 Enjoy!

 - All references to "Helium" belong to Helium.
-- All rights are reserved to Helium bless those boys consider sponsoring them (https://helium.computer/sponsor).
+- All rights are reserved to Helium, you can support them via (https://helium.computer/sponsor).
-- I am not "imput" nor affiliated with them.
+- I am not part of "imput/hellium" nor am i affiliated with them.

 ---